 THE TRUCK ACCIDENT LAWYERS AT FDAZAR

-For more than thirty five years the truck accident lawyers at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
+For more than thirty five years the truck accident lawyers at Frank Azar Car & Truck Accident Lawyers have helped thousands of injured people obtain complete and timely compensation for their losses.
 Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.

 If you or a loved one has been injured by an accident involving a tractor-trailer, semi-truck, or other commercial vehicle, FDAzar can help.
 We have experienced truck accident lawyers ready to review your case with you.
 And we have the dedication to our clients to ensure that your claim will be handled efficiently and aggressively so that you can get the recovery you deserve.
 Call us day or night at 720-372-1162 or or contact us here for a free consultation and no-obligation evaluation of your case.